LeaVerou/awesomplete/README.md

 });
 ```

-See existing tests in ```tests``` directory as an example.
+See existing tests in ```test``` directory as an example.
 More expectations and examples on how to use Jasmine can be found on the official [documentation](http://jasmine.github.io/2.2/introduction.html).

 ## License